The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Student loan rehabilitation is the process of negotiating a payment agreement with your loan holder to get your loans out of default.
-Removing a default can help you avoid credit score damage, wage garnishment and more, though it’s available only to federal student loan borrowers.
+Student loan rehabilitation is negotiating a payment agreement with your loan holder to get your loans out of default and allow you to return to current payment status.
+Removing a default can help avoid negative consequences like credit score damage and wage garnishment.
+However, it’s available only for federal student loan borrowers.

 How to rehabilitate your student loans